Request a private ruling

 Prepare a signed statement

-Where your request for a private ruling concerns a proposed course of action, your application must be accompanied by a statement signed by you and any other joint applicants containing:
+Where your request for a private ruling concerns a proposed course of action, you must include a statement signed by you and any other joint applicants.
+This statement should contain:

 - an estimated completion date for the proposed course of action

-- a declaration by you and any other relevant parties to the effect that there is a genuine intention to proceed with the proposed course of action depending on the ruling given, and that full disclosure of all relevant facts has been made.
+- a declaration by you and any other relevant parties stating that there is a genuine intention to proceed with the proposed course of action depending on the ruling given.
+Also, confirm that you have disclosed all relevant facts.

 -